 Shell’s New Energies division acquires charging infrastructure specialist Greenlots.
 The US supplier is to form the basis for the oil company’s e-mobility business in North America under the Shell umbrella but will retain its brand identity and management team.

-Neither Shell nor Greenlots said anything about the purchase price for the U.S. company.
-Greenlots has matured into one of the largest store network platforms in the United States and has contracts with utilities such as Avista Utilities, Southern Company, Southern California Edison, BC Hydro, Pacific Gas & Electric, HECO and AEP Ohio.
+Neither Shell nor Greenlots said anything about the purchase price for the US company.
+Greenlots has matured into one of the largest charging network platforms in the United States and has contracts with utilities such as Avista Utilities, Southern Company, Southern California Edison, BC Hydro, Pacific Gas & Electric, HECO and AEP Ohio.
 The company also works with car manufacturers such as Volvo Trucks, General Motors and Volkswagen and its subsidiary Electrify America.

 – ADVERTISEMENT –